petkaantonov/bluebird/README.md

 to enable long stack traces in all instances of bluebird.

-Long stack traces cannot be disabled after being enabled, and cannot be enabled after promises have alread been created.
+Long stack traces cannot be disabled after being enabled, and cannot be enabled after promises have already been created.
 Long stack traces imply a substantial performance penalty, even after using every trick to optimize them.

 Long stack traces are enabled by default in the debug build.